constellation-app/constellation/CoreFunctionality/src/au/gov/asd/tac/constellation/functionality/docs/the-graph-window.md

 [here](/au/gov/asd/tac/constellation/graph/interaction/docs/add-and-selection-modes.html)
 for the mouse controls).
 Menus can be used to manipulate the graph.
-Some menus have keys assigned to them by default, but you can change the key assignments using Tools -&gt; Options -&gt; Keymap.
+Some menus have keys assigned to them by default, but you can change the key assignments using Tools -> Options -> Keymap.

 ## Graph Sidebar